Lilla-Kavecsanszki/downwarddog/README.md

 ### F21 Add and Manage Class

 The admin provides Yoga class information by creating them on the admin page in the Classes table.
-To add a new class, the admin can use the "+ Add Classes" button at the top right corner of the Classes table after opening that and then fill in the required data fields for the yoga class.
+To add a new class, the admin can use the "+ Add Classes" button at the top right corner of the Classes table.
+After that they can fill in the required data fields for the yoga class.
 Each post must have a unique title/name, and a slug will be automatically generated based on the title as it is typed in, as well as a descriptive text and duration time, indication how long the class will last.
-Classes can be saved as a "Draft" also, which is the default status.
-This means those classes are not visible on the Yoga page until their status is chnaged to be "Published."
+Classes can be saved as a 'Draft' also, which is the default status.
+This means those classes are not visible on the Yoga page until their status is changed to be 'Published'.
 This feature helps the admin to save their work before it is completely finished or agreed to by the management team for example and so can complete it at a later time to make it visible to the viewers.

 ![Add a Class](README_docs/images/add_classes.png "add_classes")